siit-dev/locations-map/README.md

 - `locations-map-target` (required) - will be used to display the map
 - `locations-map-list` - will be used to display the list of stores/locations (and optionally with pagination)
 - `locations-map-popup` - will be used to display outside the map the popups when clicking on a location.
 For example, if you want to display the popup in a different place on the page, not over the map, you can use this element (there can be multiple such elements) and use `preventDefault` on the `showPopupOnMap.locationsMap` event.
-- `template.template-results-single` - this is the template which will be used to display the header on the `locations-map-list`, containing the number of stores/locations displayed, when there is only one result
+- `template.template-results-single` or `script[type="text/locations-map-template"].template-results-single` - this is the template which will be used to display the header on the `locations-map-list`, containing the number of stores/locations displayed, when there is only one result
-- `template.template-results-multiple` - this is the template which will be used to display the header on the `locations-map-list`, containing the number of stores/locations displayed, when there are more than 1 result
+- `template.template-results-multiple` or `script[type="text/locations-map-template"].template-results-multiple` - this is the template which will be used to display the header on the `locations-map-list`, containing the number of stores/locations displayed, when there are more than 1 result
-- `template.template-location` - this is used for the HTML markup for the items displayed in the `location-map-list`.
+- `template.template-location` or `script[type="text/locations-map-template"].template-location` - this is used for the HTML markup for the items displayed in the `location-map-list`.
 Only required if you also have the `locations-map-list` element.
-- `template.template-popup-location` - used for the HTML markup for the popups.
+- `template.template-popup-location` or `script[type="text/locations-map-template"].template-popup-location` - used for the HTML markup for the popups.
 If you want to add a "close" button, add the `data-close-popup` attribute to it.
 - `form.data-location-search` - the form for searching for a location.
 It should also contain a `input[type="search"]` element, which is the input used for searching.
 - `[data-geolocate-trigger]` - buttons which can trigger the geolocation.
 They can be anywhere in the `locations-map-container` element, not necessarily in the form.